augustgrantham/textgraph/README.md

 - **Javascript** User input, calculations and output
 - **HTML & CSS** Front end, styling

 Written almost completely in Javascript, textGraph creates a grid of cells and uses conditional logic to determine if it's a point on the function, a point on the axis, or just a blank space.
 Using switch statements it can switch between numerious different function types.
+Prints formatted string to window and centers viewport in middle of graph.

 ## Optimizations